Mercy-Njambi/Mobile-Phone-Sentiment-Analysis/README.md

 - Price - The price of the product.
 ## Models Implemented

+Modeling –

-Modeling – Three algorithms were used in this analysis; three unsupervised and one supervised model.
+FIve algorithms were used in this analysis; three unsupervised and one supervised model.

  - Multinomial Naive Bayes Model implemented produced an f1 score-0.74 and ROC score-0.88

-- Support Vector Machine (SVM) implemented produced an f1 score -0.77 and ROC score-0.89
+- Support Vector Machine (SVM) implemented produced an f1 score -0.77 and ROC score-0.89.
+Even after tuning gridsearch, the SVM model did not produce better results.

 - XGBoost implemented produced an f1 score-0.67 and ROC score-0.84

 - Vader model was implemented to challenge solution.
 It produced an f1 score-0.63

+- LTSM model was also implemented to challenge solution.
+It produced an f1 score-0.75

 Evaluation